 The Summer Color Season is a soft, cool part of seasonal color analysis.
 I’ve seen how the right shades can brighten your eyes, while the wrong ones may make you look washed out or slightly grey.
 That’s why learning about color schemes, complexions, and the 12 color schemes system is so helpful for finding your best Summer colors.

 The Summer season blends cool, light, and soft energy with muted tones and blue-based undertones.
 It includes Soft Summer, True Summer, Light Summer, and sometimes Cool Summer, with each subtype shifting in depth, chroma, and intensity.
-Once you match your skin, hair, and eyes to the right Summer palette, your personal style becomes clearer and more naturally flattering.
+Once you match your skin, hair, and eyes through summer color analysis, your personal style becomes clearer and more naturally flattering.

 How Do I Know if I’m a Summer?